25 Best Google Apps in 2026 to Save Time and Get More Done

 PlatformsAndroid, iOS, Web

-Google Slides is a presentation tool developed by Google that helps you create online presentations for free.
+Google Slides is a presentation tool from Google that lets you create online presentations for free.
 It is one of the best Google apps to use for online presentations.

-It also offers a free Google Slides app that helps you create, edit, and work collaboratively with others on presentations using your Android phone, iPhone device, or tablet.
+It also offers a free Google Slides app that lets you create, edit, and collaborate on presentations on your Android phone, iPhone, or tablet.

 Be it adding images, videos, or charts, Google Slides makes it simple and impressive till the last slide.